If once in your life, you told yourself stuff like:

 But, how does the email warm-up process look like?
 What's the best warm-up schedule?
 How will we know when an email address has been properly warmed-up?

 There are actually two ways to do it.

 Manual email warm-up process

-This one comes down to you sending manual emails to your friends and acquaintances.
+This one comes down to you sending emails to your friends and acquaintances manually, one by one.

 That being said, you should also ask your friends to send you emails and then reply.